rodmonic/DragonWoodAI/README.md

 #### Reward Function

-The reward function should be derived to make sure that the correct behaviour is being encouraged through the learning process.
+The reward function should be derived to make sure that the correct behaviour is being encouraged throughout the learning process.
 The reward function outputs a float number with higher being better.
-Initially, given our stretch goal of trying to make the AI learn rules instead of imposing rules on it, the AI was provided with a full list of possible attack options including ones that were statistically not possible to attain.
-I.e. the score of the card was higher than the highest possible dice roll for that option.
+Initially, given the stretch goal of trying to make the AI learn rules instead of imposing rules on it, the AI was provided with a full list of possible attack options including ones that were statistically not possible to attain.
+I.e. the defence score of the card was higher than the highest possible dice roll for that option.

-The first iteration of our Reward function was simple it would be the average score received by that network:
+The first iteration of the reward function was simple, it would be the average score received by that network:

 $$\frac{\sum {score}}{number\ of\ iterations}$$